TrellixVulnTeam/swahilipython_SCMU/Doc/library/__future__.rst

 *MandatoryRelease* may also be ``None``, meaning that a planned feature got dropped.

-Instances of class :class:`_Feature` have two corresponding methods, :meth:`getOptionalRelease` and :meth:`getMandatoryRelease`.
+Instances of kundi :class:`_Feature` have two corresponding methods, :meth:`getOptionalRelease` and :meth:`getMandatoryRelease`.

 *CompilerFlag* is the (bitfield) flag that should be passed in the fourth